Mental Health Awareness

 Try some different meditation or breathing exercises to see what helps.
 For example, sometimes we can be so tense that we do not even remember what being relaxed feels like.
-Progressive muscle relaxation teaches you to recognise when you are starting to get tense and how to relax.
+Progressive muscle relaxation teaches you to recognize when you are starting to get tense and how to relax.

 A range of relaxation techniques, including progressive muscle relaxation are available from the NHS.